omaralfaqih6/breast_cancer_wisconsin/README.md

 ## Model Development & Training
 In the exploratory analysis, we observed that several features in the dataset were highly correlated.
 This high correlation indicates strong relationships among certain features, which can lead to redundancy in the dataset and could also introduce multicollinearity issues during model training or downstream analysis.
 Multicollinearity can distort the interpretation of model coefficients, particularly in models like logistic regression, and may also lead to overfitting in more complex models.
 To address this, we implemented a correlation thresholding approach where one feature from each highly correlated pair (correlation > 0.90) was removed.
 This step helps in ensuring that each retained feature contributes unique information to the model while also improving interpretability and robustness of our predictive models.

-We performed literature review to identify the most suitable classification algorithm for breast cancer diagnosis using the WDBC dataset.
-We identified four commonly used classifiers: Logistic Regression, Random Forest, Support Vector Machine (SVM) and KNN.
+As mentioned in the literature review, We shorlisted four commonly used classifiers: Logistic Regression, Random Forest, Support Vector Machine (SVM) and KNN for this project.
 We trained each model on the preprocessed training dataset and assessed their performance on the test set.

 The performance of a classification model was evaluated using the following metrics: